 - EJ-26.
-Sacramento County will advocate for equitable distribution of for public facilities and levels of services within EJ Communities amongst service districts.
-[There may be an equitable distribution of facilities, but the level of service may be inequitable.] - EJ-27.
+Sacramento County will advocate for equitable distribution of public facilities and levels of service within EJ Communities amongst service districts. - EJ-27.
 When siting new civic buildings and County offices, preference shall be given to locations in Environmental Justice Communities.